 Interior doors come in a wide range of materials, and some are more popular than others.
 The most commonly chosen, high-quality materials include:

-• MDF - Most interior doors today are built from medium density fibreboard, or MDF.
-This is a man-made product that's designed to be stable, durable, and resistant against warping.
+- MDF - Most interior doors today are built from medium density fibreboard, or MDF.
+This is a man-made product that's designed to be stable, durable, and resistant to warping.
 It does not have a wood grain either, which makes it smooth and easy to paint and varnish.

-• Solid core - Solid core doors also have exterior skins made of moulded composite and plywood like hollow core doors do.
-However, their interiors are filled with wood fiber blends which deaden sound and control temperature more efficiently.
+- Solid core - Solid core doors have exterior skins made of moulded composite and plywood, like hollow core doors .
+However, their interiors are filled with wood fibre blends which deadens sound and control temperature more efficiently.

-• Solid wood - These doors can be made from many different kinds of wood, including alder, pine, maple, mahogany, and others.
-They are usually more expensive than other styles of doors and are usually used on exteriors, although some people favor them for interior use as well.
+- Solid wood - These doors can be made from many different kinds of wood, including alder, pine, maple, mahogany, and others.
+They are usually more expensive than other styles of doors and are used on exteriors, although some people favour them for interior use as well.
 Solid wood doors can expand and shrink with temperature and humidity fluctuations, which makes them unsuitable for use in bathrooms, saunas, and even some kitchens.

 Best Paint and Varnish Options